X

 Instructions:

-1. Select a concept, term, or open question from the workshop that intrigued or challenged you.
+1. Select any concept, term, or question from the workshop that intrigued or challenged you.

-2. Define it clearly in 2–3 sentences in a way that is accessible to a non-specialist audience and where you cite at least one source (abstract, paper, or mission page)
+2. Define it clearly in no more than 2–3 sentences in a way that is accessible to a non-specialist audience.

 3. Frame a trajectory